Winter 2022 Drop-In Advising

-The School of Kinesiology will consider study abroad programs for Fall 2022 in accordance with the U-M International Travel Policy.
+The School of Kinesiology will consider study abroad programs for Winter 2023 in accordance with the U-M International Travel Policy.
 As a reminder you can see all current travel restrictions and warnings on the Global Michigan Travel Designations page.

 The School of Kinesiology highly values the international learning experience.
 The Office of Global Engagement assists Kinesiology students in finding opportunities for international study, research, volunteerism, and internships.
 Global Engagement also supports our students as they pursue funding, academic, and professional resources, and helps them determine the program that best fits their educational and personal goals.

 - Kinesiology Partner Universities